BlindingDark/rime_easy_eng_dict/README.md

 **WARNING!
 The output file will be too large, it will seriously affect the running speed of RIME!**

-By default, only the converted high-frequency words, you can convert the entire contents of the dictionary by setting environment variables.
+By default, only the high-frequency words will be converted, you can convert the entire contents of the dictionary by setting environment variable.

 ``` shell
 ONLY_HIGH_FREQUENCY=false mix conver ./ecdict.csv